Leftover Pulled Pork Recipes

 Pulled Pork Monte Cristo

-Now Pulled Pork Monte Cristo is the absolute opposite of lite and fresh.
+Now the Pulled Pork Monte Cristo is the absolute opposite of lite and fresh.
 This is basically a grilled cheese with meat and maple syrup and there’s nothing wrong with that.

 Pulled Pork Monte Cristo Recipe